 Because yes, this prophecy came to pass.
 The whole story is in 2 Samuel 15-17.

-David’s son Absalom led an insurrection; when he took over Jerusalem, he pitched a tent and used it to have sex with ten of David’s concubines.
+David’s son Absalom led an insurrection; when he took over Jerusalem, he pitched a tent and used it to rape ten of David’s concubines.
 Perversely, he did this to turn people against David, but there is no way that David’s concubines would have willingly participated.
 No matter how they personally felt about David and Absalom, they would have known that they would bear public disgrace and humiliation.

 And of course, they did.
 Sigh.

 The verb in Psalm 51 is also used for Absalom’s act

 We’ve covered off one of the verbs used of David, but what about the other one from Psalm 51?